 - Current status

-- Restored to operational condition.
-Commissioned for service as part of the operational fleet during the current season.
+- Restored to operational condition and commissioned for service during the current season.

 - Date started operating at Crich